shrutiikelkar11-maker/Skin_Cancer_Classifier/README.md

 - The dataset is **highly imbalanced**, which causes the model to bias toward majority classes.
 - Some classes show low precision/recall.
 - Grad-CAM visualizations highlight regions used by the model for prediction.
+- Due to severe class imbalance in HAM10000, the model shows bias toward majority classes, highlighting the need for advanced imbalance-handling techniques.

 ---